giorgio-bendoni/various-stuff/Inflation.md

 \frac{M \times V}{Y} = P
 $$

 and consider what could produce a broad increase in prices $P$.
 Real GDP, or output or $Y$, tend to vary very slowly over a time period.
 The total amount of cars being produced or pizzas being baked or haircut being served remain pretty constant over the time period of one year, for example.
 Velocity, $V$, is also a relatively constant number; in the UK M3 velocity has remained below 1 since 2010.
+As such, it appears that the only changes in money supply $M$ are capable of producing corresponding chnages in prices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5OTE0MDE0LDEzMjUwMTYwNTcsNTc4Nj
+eyJoaXN0b3J5IjpbLTE4OTk1NjI5OTUsLTc5OTE0MDE0LDEzMj
-k3NjgsMTc3OTUwMzE3Miw0NzM5NzE0NzEsMTQ0MDYzNzY2OCwt
+UwMTYwNTcsNTc4Njk3NjgsMTc3OTUwMzE3Miw0NzM5NzE0NzEs
-MjEwNTYzOTM4OCw5MjM1MDcwMzQsODQ2MjY3ODY0LDIwMDE4NT
+MTQ0MDYzNzY2OCwtMjEwNTYzOTM4OCw5MjM1MDcwMzQsODQ2Mj
-k2MDEsNzg2NTYxOTkzLC0xMjMzMTM1MCwtMTg1OTU2MzE1OCwt
+Y3ODY0LDIwMDE4NTk2MDEsNzg2NTYxOTkzLC0xMjMzMTM1MCwt
-MTIzNzU1MDU3NiwtMzA0NTI3MjE3LDY2Mzk0Njk1LC0xMTM3Nz
+MTg1OTU2MzE1OCwtMTIzNzU1MDU3NiwtMzA0NTI3MjE3LDY2Mz
-U0N119
+k0Njk1LC0xMTM3NzU0N119
 -->